Planning to invest in the Philippine stock market?

 What are stocks?

-Stocks represent your share of ownership in a corporation.
-As a stockholder, you are considered a part-owner of the company, which means you have various rights, including the right to vote the members of the board, the right to receive dividends, the right to inspect the books of the company, and the right to take part in the residual distribution of income, among others.
+As part-owner, this means you have various rights in the company — including the right to vote the company’s Board members, the right to receive dividends, the right to inspect the books and financial records of the company, and the right to take part in the residual distribution of income, among others.

 How do I make money from stocks?

 There are at least three (3) ways to profit in stock market investing.